-I am Head of Course for CB87 Bachelor of Speech Pathology (Honours) and Associate Professor at Central Queensland University Australia, based at the Rockhampton North Campus.
+I am an Associate Professor and Head of Course for CB87 Bachelor of Speech Pathology (Honours) at Central Queensland University Australia, based at the Rockhampton North Campus.

 I am originally from Canada where I received an undergraduate degree in Applied Linguistics with a focus on Communication Disorders.
 In 2000, I graduated with my Masters in Speech Pathology from the State University of New York at Buffalo.
 After graduating, I worked in the preschool sector, primarily assisting children with hearing loss to listen and talk using an auditory verbal approach.
 I also did worked with children who had disfluency, speech, and language challenges.
 In 2005, I returned to the State University of New York at Buffalo to complete a PhD in Speech Pathology.
 My dissertation focused on how children and adults perceive and integrate visual and auditory cues of emotion.
 This work extended into research with people with traumatic brain injury, with a focus on emotion recognition, empathy, alexithymia, and sex differences.
 In addition to publishing in academic networks, I am committed to transferring research to the community by working with clinicians to introduce them to the emotional recognition treatment programs I have created alongside my team of international researchers.

 My primary aim in teaching is to create an enthusiasm for learning through a facilitative environment that challenges students to think independently.
 I aim to make the class facilitative, interactive, and engaging regardless of class size by creating a positive and respectful environment.
 I encourage students to not only respond to questions I may ask, but to provide their own comments and questions that will further the discussion and thus their understanding of a particular topic.

 Brock University, St. Catharines, ON Canada (BA Honours in Applied Linguistics, Communication Disorders Stream)